sai-d-build/circuit_stem/DOCS/CORE_REFACTORING.md

 **🎯 Goal:** To connect a single piece of the old engine to our new, tested domain logic.
 This proves the integration works while keeping the risk contained to one small feature.

-**🤔 Why this phase is important:** This was our first step in "strangling" the old system.
-We were building a "bridge" from the old world to the new.
-By doing this for one small feature (toggling a switch), we aimed to prove the pattern works before applying it to more complex logic like the power simulation.
+**🤔 Why this phase is important:** This is our first step in "strangling" the old system.
+We're building a "bridge" from the old world to the new.
+By doing this for one small feature (toggling a switch), we can prove the pattern works before applying it to more complex logic like the power simulation.

 ---